webhintio/hint/packages/hint-summary-display/README.md

 # summary-display (`@hint/hint-summary-display`)

-Summary tag should have `display: list-item` only.
+Summary tag should have `display: list-item` to avoid hiding open/close icon.

 ## Why is this important?

-Changing the display on a summary tag to anything other than list-item will cause the open/close icon to disappear in browsers which implement the latest version of the standard (eg: Firefox).
+Changing the display on a summary tag to anything other than list-item will cause the open/close icon to disappear in browsers which implement the latest version of the standard (e.g. Firefox).
-Chrome has
-[a bug open][chrome bug]
-to track aligning with the spec and Firefox in the future.
+Chrome has [a bug open][chrome bug] to track aligning with the spec and Firefox in the future.

 ## What does the hint check?